newrelic/newrelic-fluentd-output/DEVELOPER.md

 **NOTE**: Be mindful that using `log.info` in the plugin causes an unintended Sorcerer's Apprentice Syndrome style bug where exponentially larger copies of log messages are sent until the td-agent is unloaded.
 Super weird, but now you know.

+## Pushing changes to the public repo
+After updating the New Relic repo with changes, changes will need to be pushed to the public GitHub repo at: https://github.com/newrelic/newrelic-fluentd-output

+* `git remote add public git@github.com:newrelic/newrelic-fluentd-output.git`
+* `git push public master:name-of-branch-to-create`
+* Create a PR from that branch in https://github.com/newrelic/newrelic-fluentd-output
+* Get the PR reviewed, merged, and delete the branch!

 # Testing it with a local Fluentd install